stschiff/rarecoal/README.md

 The second use case is for placing individual samples onto a tree.
 Let's say you have optimized a full model including population sizes in each branch for your five populations, with the final MCMC output stored in `mcmc_out.txt`.
 You have generated a new histogram for these five populations plus one individual of unknown ancestry.
 Let's say your individual is an ancient sample, with a sampling age 2,000 years before present.
 Scaling with 2N<sub>0</sub>=20,000 (see scaling note above), and a generation time of 29 years, the scaled age is then 0.00172.Then for mapping the individual, you would run:

     rarecoal find -T testData/5popSimTemplate.txt --paramsFile mcmc_out.txt -m 4 -q 4 -f mapping_out.txt -b 0.00172 -i testData/testData/5popSplit_combined.txt

+### rarecoal fitTable
+This program takes as input a histogram, a template file and the result file from an MCMC or a Maximization run.
+It then prints a table with real and fitted probabilites for singletons and shared variants up to an allele count specified on the command line.
+For example:

+    rarecoal fitTable -i <histogram> -m 4 -T <template> --paramsFile <mcmc_output.txt>

+Instead of providing a template and a parameter file, `fitTable` also accepts model specifications via the command line, given by the options `-j`, `-p` and `--split`, as explained in the help text.
+Note that for setting events of type "K" (see model template syntax above) on the command line, you need to be give both of `-j` and `-p`.